zweilosec/kali-ansible-setup/README.md

 # Kali Linux Ansible Setup

 - UPDATE: 2024-06-20 - Updated and tested working on Kali 2024.2.
-- UPDATE: 2025-04-14 - Updated and tested working on Kali 2024.4.
+- UPDATE: 2025-04-15 - Updated and tested working on Kali 2024.4 and Kali 2025.1a.
 Use apt or pipx to install python packages from now on (or a virtual environment!)

 This is my personal Kali Linux setup that I install as a base for my fresh Kali Linux images.
 There are no initial setup requirements, as the install script should take care of everything.
 Just clone this repository to your user's home directory and run `deploy.sh`.